davedoesdev/frame-stream/README.md

 - **getLength** - The function used to read the prepended message size.
 This function defaults to `readInt8()`, `readInt16BE()` or `readInt32BE()` according to the `lengthSize`.
 - **maxSize** (default: 0)- The maximum allowed message size.
 This can be used to prevent denial-of-service attacks (`0` = turned off).

-### new frame.FramerStream(opts)
+### frame.prefix(opts)

-This stream prepends each chunk/message with its length.
+This is an alias for `new frame.LengthPrefixStream(opts)`.
+It prepends each chunk/message with its length.
 The following options are available:

 - **lengthSize** (default: 4) - The length in bytes of the prepended message size.
 - **setLength** - The function used to write the prepended message size.
 This function defaults to `writeInt8()`, `writeInt16BE()` or `writeInt32BE()` according to the `lengthSize`.